pivotal/docs-tap/overview.md

 As part of CEIP, VMware collects technical information about your organization’s use of VMware products and services in association with your organization’s VMware license keys.
 For information about CEIP, see the [Trust & Assurance Center](http://www.vmware.com/trustvmware/ceip.html).
-You may join or leave CEIP at any time.
+You can join or leave CEIP at any time.
-The CEIP Standard Participation Level provides VMware with information to improve its products and services, identify and fix problems, and advise you on how to best deploy and use VMware products.
+The CEIP Standard Participation Level provides VMware with information to:

+- improve its products and services
+- identify and fix problems
+- advise you on how to best deploy and use VMware products

 For example, this information can enable a proactive product deployment discussion with your VMware account team or VMware support team to help resolve your issues.
 This information cannot directly identify any individual.